 3. Offences and penalties

-(1) The offences described in the First Schedule are prescribed for the purposes of section 102 of the Act and the penalty appearing in the final column of that Schedule, directly opposite an offence, is the prescribed penalty in respect of that offence, if dealt with under that section.
+(1) The offences described in Schedule 1 are prescribed for the purposes of section 102 of the Act and the penalty appearing in the final column of that Schedule, directly opposite an offence, is the prescribed penalty in respect of that offence, if dealt with under that section.

-(2) In column 1 of the First Schedule, a reference to a provision that creates an offence when read with section 107 of the Act shall be taken to include a reference to the provision read with section 107.
+(2) In Schedule 1 column 1 a reference to a provision that creates an offence when read with section 107 of the Act shall be taken to include a reference to the provision read with section 107.

 (3) Every offence not referred to in subregulation (1) that is created by —